michalsen/scripts/README.md

 - `find_duplicates.py` - Python script to identify duplicate images by content hash
 - `find_large_files.sh` - Bash script to locate the largest files in a directory
 - `check_cache.py` - Python script to monitor cache age and identify pages with cache issues
+- `git_search.sh` - Bash script to search for files across all remote Git branches

 ## Usage